blackducksoftware/import_yocto_bm/README.md

 It can be used as an alternative to the standard Yocto scan process for Black Duck provided within Synopsys Detect, and is mainly focussed on identifying the recipes within the built image as opposed to all recipes in the build environment, but provides additional capabilities including checking against the Black Duck KB, replacing recipe specifications and propagating locally patched CVEs to the Black Duck project.

-# LATEST UPDATES - VERSION 1.11
+# LATEST UPDATES
+## V1.13
+- replaced the --debug option with --bblayers_out with the ability to define the input file.
+- Fixed the --report option to use the specified report file (previously always wrote to report.txt
+- Changed the recipe matching logic to also look for KB matches without revisions (-rX) to support older Yocto versions

+## V1.12
+- Minor bug fixes

+## V1.11
-Version 1.11 fixed a minor issue with AUTOINC component versions.
+- Fixed a minor issue with AUTOINC component versions.

+## Previous Versions
 Versions 1.10 and 1.9 added fixes for the KB recipe lookup, and a new report output showing the list of recipes matched, modified or not matchable (use `--report reort.txt` option) as well as updating the list of KB recipes located in the data file.

 Version 1.8 will automatically download a list of all Yocto projects stored in the Black Duck KB and checks the recipes in the local project, remapping recipes to origin layers or revisions to reduce the number of non matched components in the resulting Black Duck project.
 This functionality can be skipped using the --no_kb_check option, or if the download of the KB data from Github is not possible within the script, the --kb_recipe_file option allows a local copy to be used.